paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2b-securities-exchanges.md

 Section 21(h) of the Securities Exchange Act of 1934, referred to in the paragraph within quotation marks following subsec. (h)(4)(C), is classified to subsection (h) of this section.

 #### Amendments
 2021—Subsec. (d)(3).
 Pub.
-L. 116–283, § 6501(a)(1)(A), substituted Civil Money Penalties and Authority to Seek Disgorgement” for “Money Penalties in Civil Actions” in heading.
+L. 116–283, § 6501(a)(1)(A), substituted “Civil money penalties and authority to seek disgorgement” for “Money Penalties in Civil Actions” in heading.
+Amendment was executed to reflect the probable intent of Congress due to minor errors in formatting of quoted text.

 Subsec. (d)(3)(A).
 Pub.
 L. 116–283, § 6501(a)(1)(B), substituted “jurisdiction to—” and cls. (i) and (ii) for “jurisdiction to impose, upon a proper showing, a civil penalty to be paid by the person who committed such violation.”